 Vegetation and Soils: The proposed trail segment would directly remove approximately 0.3 acres of vegetation and modify soils within the proposed trail route.
 The improvements to the Ridge Trail would remove 0.1 acres of vegetation.
 A total of approximately 0.4 acres of vegetation would be removed for the proposed trail and trail improvements.
 Impacts could include a reduction in plant cover, simplification of the vegetation structure, compaction of soils, and alteration of the habitat for plant growth.

-Wilderness: A portion of the proposed project area is located in an area considered eligible for designation as wilderness.
-Trail development and work and increased visitation could impact the wilderness character, including natural, solitude, and undeveloped qualities.
+Wilderness: A portion of the proposed project area is located in eligible wilderness.
+Trail development and increased visitation could impact the wilderness character, including natural, solitude, and undeveloped qualities.

 Issues Considered but Dismissed from detailed analysis